BDC Hamburger Icon

 Stripe is a good option for businesses with international clients.
 As we explain in our Stripe review, this company supports more than 135 currencies.
 It allows customers to pay with their local currency and then converts it so merchants receive funds in their currency.

-If your company has accepted payments for a while, it may be time to update your card reader and POS hardware.
-The latest hardware allows you to accept chips and taps (EMV and NFC) — methods that are more secure and user-friendly for staff and customers.
-Newer card reader hardware may also include helpful features, like allowing the cashier to ring up a purchase and swivel the touchscreen so the customer can input a PIN or add a tip.
+The latest hardware allows you to accept chips and taps (EMV and NFC).
+These methods are more secure and user-friendly for staff and customers.
+Newer card reader hardware may also include helpful features, like allowing the cashier to swivel the touchscreen so the customer can input a PIN or add a tip.

 Mobile POS systems are a must for mobile businesses, including food trucks and farmers market vendors.
-However, they can also be a boon for fixed-location businesses.
-During a busy season, fast food and quick-service restaurants and retailers can reduce customer waiting time by sending out cashiers armed with mobile credit card readers or mobile POS devices.
+However, they’re also a boon for fixed-location businesses.
+Fast food and quick-service restaurants and retailers can reduce customer waiting time by sending out cashiers armed with mobile credit card readers or mobile POS devices.
 Mobile readers can also be used for businesses with large showrooms where customers order products for delivery.

-If you have an online store, add fraud prevention software to your e-commerce site or app.
-These tools look for suspicious patterns and anomalies that could be signs of fraud.
-Additionally, many credit card processors allow you to add fraud prevention features such as zip code, CVV or address verification to your account (frequently for an additional monthly fee).
+Add fraud prevention software to your online store or app because these tools look for suspicious patterns and anomalies that could be signs of fraud.
+Many credit card processors allow you to add fraud prevention features such as zip code, CVV or address verification to your account (frequently for an additional monthly fee).

-Amit Malhotra, head of partnerships at Wink, advises businesses to choose processors with robust fraud protections and payment orchestration gateways.
-“These features allow businesses to choose optimal processors for specific transaction types, maximizing both efficiency and cost savings,” Malhotra explained.
+“These features allow businesses to choose optimal processors for specific transaction types, maximizing both efficiency and cost savings,” said Amit Malhotra, head of partnerships at Wink.
 “Taking advantage of modern tools and integrations also reduces operational friction, ensuring businesses can scale without compromising security or customer satisfaction.”

 Did you find this content helpful?